cballenar/slidegrubber/README.rst

 Requirements
 ------------
-You will need ImageMagick installed on your system to be able to do the image to pdf conversion.
+You will need ImageMagick installed on your system to be able to do the image-to-pdf conversion.

 .. code-block:: console

     $ apt-get install imagemagick